Project ENCORE

 The program culminates in a pitch competition and graduation ceremony hosted by the Pratt, where participants will have the opportunity to showcase their business ideas.
 As part of the program, Pratt will cover all start-up business registration fees through the state of Maryland, giving each participant a financial boost to kickstart their entrepreneurial journey.

-The next cohort will begin Fall 2025.
-Check back for more information.
+The next cohort will be Fall 2025.
+Please check back for more information, including registration details.

 Compassion Clothing Closet